Tidal stream generator: Types of tidal stream generators

-No standard tidal stream generator has emerged as the clear winner, among a large variety of designs.
-Several prototypes have shown promise with many companies making bold claims, some of which are yet to be independently verified, but they have not operated commercially for extended periods to establish performances and rates of return on investments.
+No standard tidal stream generator has emerged as the clear winner among a large variety of designs.
+Several prototypes have shown promise, with many companies making bold claims, some of which are yet to be independently verified, but they have not operated commercially for extended periods to establish performance and rates of return on investments.
+Some of the many companies and turbines tested are summarised in development of tidal stream generators.

-The European Marine Energy Centre recognizes six principal types of tidal energy converter.
+The European Marine Energy Centre recognizes six principal types of tidal energy converters.
 They are horizontal axis turbines, vertical axis turbines, oscillating hydrofoils, venturi devices, Archimedes screws and tidal kites.

 Axial turbines

-These are close in concept to traditional windmills, but operate under the sea.
+These are similar in concept to traditional windmills but operate under the sea.
 They have most of the prototypes currently under design, development, testing or operations.

 The SR2000, a prototype 2MW floating turbine developed by Orbital Marine Power in Scotland, was operated at the European Marine Energy Centre, Orkney, from 2016.
 It produced 3,200 MWhs of electricity in 12 months of continuous testing.
 It was removed in September 2018 to make way for the Orbital O2, the production model, completed in 2021.